pingchenchan/KubeML/README.md

 docker network inspect my_network

+docker exec -it cassandra-node cqlsh
+USE my_dataset_keyspace;
+TRUNCATE mnist_data;
+SELECT COUNT(*) FROM mnist_data;

 docker-compose down --remove-orphans && docker-compose up --build

-docker-compose down  && docker-compose up --build -d
+docker-compose down  && docker-compose up --build

+docker exec -it cassandra-node1 nodetool status

 ## Overview
 This platform aims to provide users with a convenient service for selecting and training machine learning models.
 Users can choose example datasets and select classification tasks, and the system will automatically train suitable models and identify the best-performing one.
 The system uses Kubernetes to manage multiple containers, distribute model training workloads, and utilizes Redis for caching frequently accessed data to improve data retrieval efficiency.